wix-incubator/stylable-integration/README.md

   --rootDir   root directory of project                           [default: cwd] --srcDir    source directory relative to root                   [default: "."]
   --outDir    target directory relative to root                   [default: "."]
-  --ext       extension of stylable css files               [default: ".st.css"] --log       verbose log                                       [default: false] -h, --help  Show help                                                [boolean]
+  --ext       extension of stylable CSS files               [default: ".st.css"] --log       verbose log                                       [default: false] -h, --help  Show help                                                [boolean]
 ```

-By default, `stc` runs on the current working directory, compiling each `.st.css` source file to a `.js` file right next to it.
+By default, `stc` runs on the current working directory, compiling each `.st.css` source file to a `.js` file in the same directory.

 For example, the file: